ome/omero-documentation/contributing/team-communication.rst

 communication flying around related to the project, and being able to find and track it may take some time.

-.. note:: Some of the links below go to private pages on openmicroscopy.org.
-    New hires in the core development team will be given access to these automatically but you can also request a log-in as an external collaborator.

 Instant messaging and video conferencing
 ----------------------------------------

-On a day-to-day level, the team meets in a Slack chatroom (see the list of :team_plone:`addresses <addresses>` for the specifics).
+On a day-to-day level, the team meets in a Slack chatroom.
 Slack can be used in your internet browser or via an app; you will be invited to join the team by an admin.

 The daily stand-up meeting is managed via the '#general' channel, with notes in google docs that are edited throughout the day as people complete the tasks assigned to them.

-Slightly less frequently, the team meets on Zoom for voice discussions.
-These subgroup, or “mini group”, meetings are organized as needed, but should provide feedback (tickets, notes, etc).
-More information is available under :community_plone:`conference-calls <minutes/conference-calls>`.
+Slightly less frequently, members of the team meet on Zoom for voice discussions.
+These meetings are organized as needed, but should provide feedback where appropriate (tickets, notes, etc).

 Other IM tools
 ^^^^^^^^^^^^^^